GoogleCloudPlatform/bank-of-anthos/src/transactionhistory/README.md

 # Transaction History Service

-The transaction history service provides efficient readable cache of past transactions, as read from ledger.
+The transaction history service provides an efficient readable cache of past transactions, as read from ledger.

 The `ledger-db` service holds the source of truth for the system.
 The `transaction-history` returns data on a best-effort basis, but may be out of date when under heavy load.